hodovani/hodovani.github.io/books/Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value.md

 ### Read notes

-How the authour proove that the model works?
+Q: How the authour proove that the model works?
 Author worked for sturtup and then quit to do coaching.

+"...goal with this book is to share those habits with you in the hopes that you, too, will be inspired to spend more time with your customers."

+Is spend more time with your customers summary from the book?